JustinSmethers/website/blog_posts/first_post/first_post.md

 ---
-title: A Guide for Myself
+title: "Guide: How I post to this website"
-description: A guide for myself on how to create posts
+description: a how-to guide for myself
 thumbnail: first_post_thumbnail.jpg
 ---